AnrieS/UWA-Bootcamp-Data-Analyst-Module-2/README.md

             Difference = ws.Cells(i, 6).Value - ws.Cells(newvariable, 3).Value
             ws.Range("K" & Summary_row).Value = Difference

 'The next set of lines of code is formatting the difference into "PercentageChange" and separating the values by "Summary_row".
 "If Difference <> 0 Then" checks if the Difference variable, which holds the difference between opening and closing prices, is not equal to zero after identifying the If the difference is not zero, it means there's a change in price for the specific ticker.
 When there's a non-zero difference, the line of code will calculate the percentage change by dividing the "Difference" by the opening price "(ws.Cells(newvariable, 3).Value)".
 And the "ws.Cells(newvariable, 3).Value" refers to the opening price of the stock.
+If there's a non-zero difference, the calculated PercentageChange is then formatted as a percentage using the "FormatPercent()" function.
+The formatted percentage value is then assigned to the cell in the current row (Summary_row) and the 12th column (ws.Cells(Summary_row, 12).Value), is the "Percentage_Change" column.

             If Difference <> 0 Then
             PercentageChange = Difference / ws.Cells(newvariable, 3).Value